 7. How To Fix Unevenly Dyed Hair

 Were you shocked to see patchy results after coloring your hair?
 Hold on!
-Here’s what you can do to fix it.
+Here’s what you can do to fix hair patchiness.

 How To Fix It:

 Usually, when you dye your hair at home, the lighter sections tend to catch the color with greater intensity, thus giving you an uneven look.
 The easiest way to tackle this problem quickly is to wash your hair with a clarifying shampoo.
-This will get you a little closer to the solution.
+This will get you a little closer to the solution but will not solve the issue.
 Next, use the same hair color as before but reduce the leave-in time.
 Try applying it evenly on the sections of hair that did not catch the color and on the visibly darker sections.
 Then, buy a darker hair color and color your entire hair with this new color.

 8. How To Fix Fading Hair Color

 Is your gorgeous hair color fading away quickly?
 Are your lack-luster locks crying for some vibrancy?
 You’re not alone!
-This is the most common setback of colored hair.
+Hair fading is the most common setback of colored hair.

 How To Fix It: